 to connect up with other neurons that are firing at the same moment.

-There are no special fibers to connect the neurons in different part of
+Although there are no special fibers to connect the neurons in

-the cortex but here is what might happen.
+the cortex, here is what might happen.
 Gradually over perhaps years

 these cortical neurons would become more directly connected up.
 So it